 People turn to self-direction these days because they want control.
 There is a certain security in making your own choices, especially when it comes to investing accounts.
 Self-directed health savings accounts (HSAs) give you control over your own investing decisions just like a self-directed IRA.
 And, yes, that means that you choose the assets for the account, not a broker or account custodian.

-In short, here’s what a self-directed HSA can do for you.
+In short, here’s what self-directed health savings accounts can do for you.

 One of the greatest benefits of HSAs is tax-free growth of the income on investments in the account.
 So, if you self-direct the account and invest in things like real estate or private equity—things you know and understand—just imagine the potential growth that you could achieve to cover qualified health care costs for you and your family.
 If you meet the qualifications to open a health savings account, there are other advantages, too.